Attention in Motion: Secure Platooning via Transformer-based Misbehavior Detection: Performance Evaluation

 Fig.~\ref{fig:tsne} presents the t-SNE visualizations of the controllers (C1-C4) with learned embeddings from the two transformer-encoder global architectures.
 The shaded regions are constructed using \ac{KDE}, showing the density regions of the data points.
 In both cases, we collect the same 2000 samples, allowing for a direct comparison of the clustering.
 Similar colors represent the classification of benign and attack data points for the same controller, while X colored notations correspond to \acp{FP} for that controller.

 Fig.~\ref{fig:tsne_bv} showcases the inference result when the model processes each vehicle's temporal sequences separately, whereas Fig.~\ref{fig:tsne_vt} illustrates the clustering based on the inter-vehicle attention.
 The former shows overlap between the benign/attack regions of C1 (blue regions), a high number of \acp{FP} for C2, and an overlap between C2 and C4.
-On the other hand, inter-vehicle attention (Fig.~\ref{fig:tsne_vt}) results in each controller occupying distinct regions, with clear separation between benign and attack regions, due to the capture of overall platoon behavioral patterns.
-There is a substantial decrease in the number of \acp{FP} for C2 with 3 \acp{FP} for C3.
+Conversely, inter-vehicle attention (Fig.~\ref{fig:tsne_vt}) results in each controller occupying distinct regions, with clear separation between benign and attack regions, due to the capture of platoon behavioral patterns.
+Demonstrated by the \acp{FP} decrease for C2 with 3 \acp{FP} for C3.

 To strengthen the argument for $V \cdot T$'s improvement, we present in Fig.~\ref{fig:bv_vs_vt} the comparison heatmap (similarly to Fig.~\ref{fig:heatmap}).
 For global inference, $V \cdot T$ consistently outperformed $B \cdot V$, with F1-scores of 0.98, 0.98, 0.96, and 0.93 for controllers C1-C4, respectively, compared to $B \cdot V$'s 0.96, 0.96, 0.90, and 0.89.
 This advantage persists in individual vehicle inference (keeping in mind that $V \cdot T$ requires whole platoon input), where $V \cdot T$ maintains F1-scores above 0.90 for most vehicles while $B \cdot V$ exhibits greater variability (0.76-1.00).
 The performance gap is most evident in precision. $V \cdot T$ achieves near-perfect precision ($\geq$ 0.95) across controllers C1-C4, while $B \cdot V$ shows degradation for specific vehicles (0.41-0.59 for C1 and C2 under controller C3), suggesting that spatio-temporal attention effectively leverages cross-vehicle correlations to reduce false positives. $B \cdot V$ demonstrates competitive recall (0.91-0.93 for controller C3), indicating robust true positive detection despite lacking cross-vehicle context.
 The $V \cdot T$ architecture's unified attention over the $V \cdot T$ dimension captures synchronized multi-vehicle patterns, enabling it to leverage learned spatio-temporal priors even during single-vehicle inference.
 Conversely, $B \cdot V$ learns purely temporal patterns independently per vehicle, trading discriminative power for true vehicle-agnostic deployment capability.
 These results reveal a performance-flexibility trade-off. $V \cdot T$ offers superior accuracy (5-10\% higher F1-scores) when complete platoon observations are available, while $B \cdot V$ maintains acceptable performance (F1 $\geq$ 0.87 for almost all cases) with genuine vehicle independence, suitable for distributed deployment where vehicles perform local inference without inter-vehicle communication.